 Make a flattened circle of dough out of each portion and gently press into each muffin cup.

 Choose your pizza fillings - I had no pepperoni, but bacon is a great substitute!
 You could also do ham, chopped bell pepper or mushrooms, olives...whatever you like on your pizza.
-I also just use spagetti sauce for pizza - I can't tell the difference.
+I also just use spaghetti sauce for pizza - I can't tell the difference.

 Load up your little pizza cups and press the filling down slightly with your fingers.